NCAA committee proposes moving 3-point line back to international distance

 The committee also recommended:

--- A flagrant 2 technical foul and ejection be assessed on players who use derogatory language about an opponent’s race, ethnicity, religion, gender, sexual orientation or disability.
+• A flagrant 2 technical foul and ejection be assessed to players who use derogatory language about an opponent’s race, ethnicity, religion, gender, sexual orientation or disability.

 Cal's best player, Justice Sueing, may be headed to Ohio State.